eddbrown/tictactoeRuby/README.md

 Sinatra was used to get the server running, chosen because it is so lightweight.

 The back end is well tested.
 It started off with much more classes than there currently are.
 I decided after a while that there was a lot of redundancy in the code.
-The classes were stripped down immensely, especially ethe player class.
+The classes were stripped down immensely, especially the player class.
 I realised that the complication of having two players was completely unnecessary.
 The app is supposed to be played on one page, so having a second player class makes no sense if we just have one player class placing alternating pieces.

 I am quite proud of the victory checker class, however I am sure there is a neater way of structuring it.